AlexEidt/Directory-Grapher/README.md

   -m          Show number of files/dirs and memory use.
   -f          Show files in each directory.
   -o O        Graph orientation.
 Either TB, BT, LR, RL.
+  -rs RS      Distance between "layers" of directories in inches.
+  -ft FT      File Format to render graph as either "svg" or "png".
 ```

 The console interface looks like this: